microsoft/FluidExamples/brainstorm/README.md

     - With our newly generated and updated list of new notes, we call `setNotes` to update the React state.
 This updated React state will propagate the changes to all remote clients, resulting in the view updating.

 ## Using Audience to Render User Information
-The LetsBrainstorm app makes use of the `audience` property from `AzureContainerServices` to keep track of and render all user related information.
+The Brainstorm app makes use of the `audience` property from `AzureContainerServices` to keep track of and render all user related information.

 In the [BrainstormView](./src/BrainstormView.tsx), the audience property is used similarly to how `BrainstormModel` works in [NoteSpace.tsx](./src/view/NoteSpace.tsx).
 The member values of the audience property are also being tracked in a React state so we can display all the active users in the session.